i2p/i2p.www/i2p2www/spec/configuration.rst

     # HTTP Clients only.
 The username for the outproxy authorization.
     tunnel.N.option.outproxyUsername=

-    # HTTP Clients only.
-Whether to send authorization to an outproxy.
-Default
+    # SOCKS client only.
+The type of the configured outproxies: socks or connect (HTTPS).
-    # false.
+    # Default socks.
+As of 0.9.57.
-    tunnel.N.option.outproxyAuth=true|false
+    tunnel.N.option.outproxyType=socks|connect

     # Clients only.
 Whether to store a destination in a private key file and
     # reuse it.
 Default false.